TenSketch/VANAVIHARI-2025/docs/EMAIL_INTEGRATION_COMPLETE.md

 ## What Was Done

-### 1. Created Shared Email Service
+### 1. Created Shared Reservation Email Service
-**File:** `backend/services/emailService.js`
+**File:** `backend/services/reservationEmailService.js`

-Extracted the email sending logic into a reusable service that can be used by:
+Extracted the reservation email sending logic into a reusable service that can be used by:
 - Payment callback handler
 - Transaction polling system
 - Any other part of the application